France's carbon footprint: current situation, challenges and solutions for a low-carbon future

 📚 "Comprendre et réduire son empreinte carbone" - Book by Jean-Marc Jancovici

-A personality to follow on the ecological transition
+A personality to watch on the ecological transition

-Creator of the carbon footprint and founder of Carbone 4, he is a key voice in debates on the ecological transition and the reduction of greenhouse gas emissions.
+Creator of bilan carbone and founder of Carbone 4, he is a key voice in debates on the ecological transition and the reduction of greenhouse gas emissions.

 The carbon footprint of the French: figures, calculations and solutions for reducing it

-output (3).png Thecarbon footprint of a French person represents all greenhouse gas (GHG) emissions linked to final consumption, whether produced in France or imported from abroad.
+output (3).png Thecarbon footprint of a French person represents all emissions of greenhouse gases (GHG) linked to his or her final consumption, whether produced in France or abroad via imports.

-In 2023, it stood at 9.4 tonnes of CO₂ per capita, a figure down on 1990 but still well above the target of 2 tonnes per capita by 2050 to limit global warming.
+In 2023, it stood at 9.4 tonnes of CO₂ per inhabitant, a figure down on 1990 but still well above the target of 2 tonnes per inhabitant by 2050 to limit global warming .

-Evolution and trends in the French carbon footprint
+Evolution and trends in the carbon footprint of the French

-Over the years, thecarbon footprint of the French has decreased thanks to changes inenergy production, improvements in the energy efficiency of buildings and the rise of low-carbon services.
-However, imports account for an increasing proportion of the total: today, almost 50% of France's carbon footprint comes from products manufactured abroad.
-This means that, even if direct emissions in France are falling, the overall impact of French consumer activities remains high.
+Over the years, thecarbon footprint of the French has decreased thanks to changes in energy production , improvements in the energy efficiency of buildings and the rise of services low-carbon.
+However, imports are becoming an increasingly important part of the overall picture: today, almost 50% of France's carbon footprint comes from products manufactured abroad.
+This means that, even if direct emissions in France fall, the overall impact of the activities consumption of the French remains high.

 Jeune couple souriant et aimant en vêtements décontractés marchant avec des vélos dans la forêt d’automne et se regardant profitant d’une journée ensoleillée

-To limit their impact on the climate, the French can adopt several strategies:
+To limit their impact on the climate, the French can adopt a number of strategies:

 Things to remember ✅

-France's carbon footprint stands at 644 million tonnes CO₂ in 2023.
+France's carbon footprint amounts to 644 million tonnes CO₂ in 2023

 Transport, industry and agriculture are the main GHG emitters